Health & Safety Risk Assessments

 If something does go wrong you can use this to help prove you have taken all reasonable steps to prevent injury or harm on your premises.

-You can do this yourself, but are you qualified?
-Ideally, it should be undertaken by a competent person who has sufficient training, experience and knowledge, and who can:
+You might consider doing this yourself with the help of questionnaires, but are you qualified?
+Ideally, it should be undertaken by a competent person who has sufficient training, experience and knowledge, who can ask the right questions and who can:

 - Carry out the assessment to identify the dangers